 Learn how DMEPOS bonds work.

 All DMEPOS suppliers intending to file a claim or bill Medicare for medical equipment are required to be bonded through a surety company.
 This bond would be posted with the obligee, which is the CMS provider, so as to guarantee compliance with any regulations that might be in effect at the time.
-By having a DMEPOS Medicare bond in place, providers can guarantee that any claims submitted to Medicare are legitimate, which helps reduce fraudulent behavior.
+By having a When linking to anything offsite DMEPOS Medicare bond in place, providers can guarantee that any claims submitted to Medicare are legitimate, which helps reduce fraudulent behavior.